-The Simple Control DDK shows how to construct custom command additions.
+The Roomie Remote DDK shows how to construct custom command additions.
 The format is identical to Apple’s plist format derivative of XML thus allowing you to use many widely available tools to edit such files.
-The DDK is currently based on the format of Simple Control 4.5.
-The same code set format is used by Version 5 except that the codes are placed into the codes key of the SimpleControlBackup file rather than into a RoomieCodes.plist file.
+In most cases, it is possible to use the in-app Custom Devices editor to manage such custom devices.
+The DDK provides alternative options as well.